olcf/olcf-user-docs/systems/frontier_user_guide.rst

 Omnistat is an open-source data collection tool for system-level and job-level metrics in high-performance computing (HPC) clusters that use AMD Instinct GPUs using ROCm (v6.3.0 or newer).
-It is designed for scale-out system monitoring and detailed analysis.
-Users can use Omnistat to profile and monitor node-level metrics or ROCm GPU metrics while running their application.
+It is designed for large-scale system monitoring and detailed analysis, users can use Omnistat to profile and monitor node-level metrics or ROCm GPU metrics while running their application.
 GPU metrics include utilization, memory usage, power consumption, clock frequencies, temperatures, etc, on a per-GPU basis.
 See https://rocm.github.io/omnistat/ for